JoshDoody/fsn/_posts/2023-10-28-netflix-salary-negotiation.md

 ### Once you receive your job offer from Netflix

-Although Netflix isn't typically very flexible on base salary, I prefer to begin by negotiating base salary to see how flexible they are in the other components.
-By pushing on base salary—even knowing they aren't very flexible—we give them an opportunity to show where they *are* the most flexible.

-They will often respond to a request for a higher base salary by moving slightly or not at all on base salary, while suggesting a significantly better equity or sign-on bonus component.

-Once they reveal where they're flexible and how flexible they are, you can use that information to focus the negotiation on the most flexible components to maximize your offer.
+Because of Netflix' unusually cash-focused compensation structure, you should focus on base salary.
+How much additional salary to ask for is dependent on how senior your role is and how specialized your skillset is.

+In general, the more senior you are, the more aggressive you should be, and the more specialized your skillset is, the more aggressive you should be.

+The reason for this rule of thumb is that your level of aggression will usually be based on how badly they need you to do this particular job for them.
+The more senior and specialized you are, the more they're going to need you, specifically, to do the job they've offered you.
+That gives you more leighway to negotiate.

 <blockquote class="ico link-callout">
   <p><span>Learn more</span> More salary negotiation strategy and tactics...</p>
   <p><a href="/salary-negotiation-guide/">How to negotiate salary: 9 tips from a pro salary negotiator <i class="fas fa-angle-double-right"></i></a></p>
 </blockquote>

+## The Netflix Employee Stock Option Program

+One unusual benefit that Netflix offers is the Employee Stock Option Program.
+It can be a _very_ valuable benefit to Netflix employees, so it's worth taking some time to walk through it.

+Most big tech companies offer some sort of Employee Stock Purchase Program, which enables employees to buy shares of stock (RSUs) at a discount.
+Netflix's Employee Stock Option Program is different because they offer stock options with a 10-year exercise window—this is a _very_ generous exercise window—and those options stay with you if you leave Netflix.

+Netflix automatically gives employees stock options equivalent to 5% of their base salary _and_ you can choose to be paid your base salary or substitute base salary for equivalent stock options, purchased at 40% of the current Netflix stock trading price. ("Current" meaning the Netflix stock price at the close of the first trading day of the month.)

+As an example, if you were making $100,000 a year base salary at Netflix...

+- You would automatically receive $5,000 (5% of $100,000) in stock options per year.
+One twelfth of your options would be purchased each month on Grant Day.
+That $5,000 would be used to buy options at 40% of the Netflix stock price on grant day, and those options' strike price would be the price on Grant Day when they were purchased.
+- You could _also_ choose to substitute any amount of your base salary to buy stock options on Grant Day.
+Each year, you decide what proportion of your base salary you will allocate for the Employee Stock Option Program for that year.
+So if you decided to "spend" 10% of your base salary to buy Netflix stock options, then you would get $10,000 of stock options, 1/12 purchased monthly over the course of the year.
+The other 90% of your base salary would be paid out as normal.

+On a particular Grant Day, if the stock were trading at $500 per share, then each stock option would cost $200 (40% of $500), would have a strike price of $500, and would have an exercise window of 10 years.

+There is a risk/reward calculation that each Netflix employee must do to determine how much of their compensation they want to take in the form of Netflix Stock Options, but this benefit has the potential to be _extremely_ lucrative given generous option price and the 10-year exercise window.

+This benefit is so valuable that it might affect your [Minimum Acceptable Salary](/minimum-acceptable-salary/ ) calculation.

 ## What to look out for when negotiating a Netflix job offer package

+- **Netflix compensation packages are essentially a single component: base salary.** This makes negotiating with them more straightforward than other big tech companies where the offers have multiple components.
+Netflix doesn't offer equity, and sign-on bonuses are pretty rare.
 - **Netflix is *very* sticky once they know their target.** If you tell them your salary history (especially current salary) or salary expectations, their offer will likely be very close to either of those numbers and they will not move very much from that starting point.
-- **Netflix will often respond to a request for higher base salary by slightly improving base salary *and* significantly improving the equity component.**
-- **Netflix is often rigid with respect to the "level" offered.** Because they use equity as a primary negotiating lever, they have lots of flexibility within pay bands and therefore rarely change pay bands—or levels—as part of the negotiation.
+- **In general, the more senior and specialized the role, the more room there might be to negotiate.** The more senior the role, the more room there might be to negotiate.
+And even among similarly-leveled roles, the more specialized role may have more room to negotiate.
+- **Netflix is often rigid with respect to the "level" offered.** They work hard to align candidates with levels and roles and will usually be pretty rigid with those assignments once they have been made.
+So if you feel you might be better aligned with a more senior level, bring that up as early in the recruitment or interview process as possible.
 - **Netflix will often ask for competing offers—sharing those offers *may* be beneficial.** Many companies ask for competing offers to gather data on competitors or to dissuade the "I have lots of offers" bluff that many candidates use.
-But when Netflix is competing with companies like Facebook and Apple for candidates, they will often match competing offers if they're superior.
+But when Netflix is competing with companies like Google and Apple for candidates, they will often match competing offers if they're superior.
+Favorable market data can increase Netflix's flexibility when negotiating.
+- **Netflix compensation packages include stock options equal to 5% of base salary.** This is a pretty valuable benefit that should be considered a part of their compensation package.
+- **Netflix's Employee Stock Option Program can be an _extremely_ lucrative benefit.** One of Netflix's most valuable employee benefits is their Employee Stock Option Program, which allows employees to substitute Netflix stock options for base salary.
+Make sure to include this benefit along with the 5% stock option benefit when evaluating the quality of your netflix offer.